-When indicated from upper layer (e.g. PDCP) to discard a particular RLC SDU, the transmitting side of an AM RLC entity or the transmitting UM RLC entity shall discard the indicated RLC SDU, if neither the RLC SDU nor a segment thereof has been submitted to the lower layers.
+When indicated from upper layer (e.g. PDCP) to discard a particular RLC SDU, the transmitting side of an AM RLC entity or the transmitting UM RLC entity shall:

+If t-Giveup is not configured:

+- discard the indicated RLC SDU, if neither the RLC SDU nor a segment thereof has been submitted to the lower layers.
 The transmitting side of an AM RLC entity shall not introduce an RLC SN gap when discarding an RLC SDU.

+Else if t-Giveup is configured

+- discard the indicated RLC SDU (i.e., neither the RLC SDU nor a segment thereof are pending for initial transmission or retransmission)

 5.5 Data volume calculation